 In general, weather it’s required or not by your state or local jurisdiction, earning a food handlers card is a HUGE and under-looked benefit to you and those around you.

 Food Handlers Card vs. Food Managers Certification

-The simplest way to look at it, is that a food handlers card are for generic kitchen employees while Food Managers Certifications are for supervisors, head chefs, and managers.
+The simplest way to look at it, is that a food handlers card are for generic kitchen employees while Food Managers Certifications are for supervisors, head chefs, shift-leads, and managers.

-** Every state in the U.S. requires that at least one person on-premises MUST obtain a Food Managers Certification.
+Just about every state in the U.S. requires that at least one person on-premises MUST obtain a Food Managers Certification.
 Most states don’t have this requirement for the Food Handlers Card because it’s just an entry level assessment.

 However, some states do indeed require that (1) every food-related employee has a Food Handlers Card and (2) that AT LEAST one person on staff obtains a Food Managers Certification.

 Below are the definitions of both Food Handlers Card and Food Managers Certification.
 This should help you get a better idea on the differences.

 Food Handlers Card: The Food Handlers Card, also known as the food handlers permit or food handlers license, is a certificate proving to health inspectors and employers alike that someone is qualified to handle unpackaged foods that served to the general public.